awsdocs/amazon-rds-on-vmware-user-guide/doc_source/setting-up-rds-on-vmware.md

 To verify the sign\-in link for IAM users for your account, open the IAM console and check under **AWS Account Alias** on the dashboard\.

-### Create Access Keys<a name="CHAP_SettingUp.IAM.AccessKeys"></a>
+### Create access keys<a name="CHAP_SettingUp.IAM.AccessKeys"></a>

 You can also create access keys for your AWS account\.
 These access keys can be used to access AWS through the AWS Command Line Interface \(AWS CLI\) or through the Amazon RDS API\.
-For more information, see [Managing Access Keys for Your AWS Account](https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html), [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html), and the* [Amazon RDS API Reference\.](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/Welcome.html)*
+For more information, see [Understanding and getting your AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html), [Installing the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html), and the* [Amazon RDS API Reference\.](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/Welcome.html)*

-## SSL/TLS Certificate Requirements<a name="CHAP_SettingUp.Certificates"></a>
+## SSL/TLS certificate requirements<a name="CHAP_SettingUp.Certificates"></a>

 Amazon RDS on VMware uses the latest AWS certificates \(2019\) for encryption\.
-For information about downloading these certificates, see [Using SSL/TLS to Encrypt a Connection to a DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html) in the *RDS User Guide*\.
+For information about downloading these certificates, see [Using SSL/TLS to encrypt a connection to a DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html) in the *RDS User Guide*\.